ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/field_type_reference.md

 <a id="1-note-on-legacy-search-engine"></a>**^[1]^ Note on Legacy Search Engine**

 Legacy Search/Storage Engine index is limited to 255 characters in database design, so formatted and unformatted text blocks only index the first part.
-In case of multiple selection field types like Keyword, Selection, Country, etc., only the first choices are indexed. they're indexed only as a text blob separated by string separator.
+In case of multiple selection field types like, for example, Keyword, Selection, or Country, only the first choices are indexed. they're indexed only as a text blob separated by string separator.
 Proper indexing of these field types is done with [Solr Search engine](solr_overview.md).